Brazil's Bolsonaro faces tough choice on U.S. ethanol trade

 With domestic sales down on both countries, both are looking to boost foreign sales.

-(Reporting by Marcelo Teixeira and Stephanie Kelly in New York, Roberto Samora in Sao Paulo, and Caroline Stauffer in Chicago; Editing by Aurora Ellis)
+(Reporting by Marcelo Teixeira and Stephanie Kelly in New York, Roberto Samora in Sao Paulo; Editing by Caroline Stauffer and Aurora Ellis)

 ((marcelo.teixeira@tr.com; +1 332 220 8062; Reuters Messaging: marcelo.teixeira.thomsonreuters.com@reuters.net - https://twitter.com/tx_marcelo))